What Defines Aviation Safety Training

 Safety training and education falls under the Safety Promotion component in the 4 Pillars of Aviation SMS.
 Safety training can make or break the successful performance of an SMS program for:

 - Meeting safety goals and objectives;

-- Ensuring large return on investments for the aviation SMS program;
+- Ensuring return on investments for aviation SMS;

 - Ensuring consumer confidence in the company (i.e., lack of accidents);